rdamashek/Generativeprocess/README.md

 YOU ARE NOW SETUP!

 #### Other info
-The structure of the vault currently has a lot of menu redundancy.
-This was just to make give us options in the
+The structure of the vault currently has a lot of redundant  "index" pages (duplication over scale).
+This was just to demonstrate possibilities and we may wish to prune some of these.
+The structure we wish to embrace should probably be deliberatly pruned from a consensus modality,